m-p-esser/unsplash_photo_trends/README.md

 ## Prerequisites

-If you want to reproduce some of this code or copy and paste parts of it.
-Feel free to do so.
+If you want to reproduce some of this code or copy and paste parts of it, feel free to do so.

 If you want to build on this projects, here are the prerequisites